-Happy Birthday Affordable Care Actttttt…Happy Birthday, to you!
-It’s definitely time to Get More Smarter.
+Today is National Noodle Day and National Coaches Day.
+If you can figure out how to celebrate those together, we’re all ears.
+Let’s Get More Smarter.
 If you think we missed something important, please include the link in the comments below (here’s a good example).
-If you are more of an audio/visual learner, check out The Get More Smarter Show or The Get More Smarter Podcast.
+If you are more of an audio learner, check out The Get More Smarter Podcast.
 And don’t forget to find us on Facebook and Twitter.

 *Colorado Coronavirus info:

 CDPHE Coronavirus website

 ► As The Washington Post reports, Senate Republicans are hell-bent on driving the United States right off the fiscal cliff:

 Senate Republicans on Wednesday plan to block Democrats from raising the country’s debt ceiling, daring President Biden and his party’s top lawmakers to devise another path forward just 12 days before the U.S. government could run out of flexibility to pay its bills.

 For the third time in as many weeks, Senate Majority Leader Charles E. Schumer (D-N.Y.) is set to hold a vote on a measure that would suspend the borrowing limit into next year, aiming to act before Congress blows past an Oct.
 18 deadline that could catapult the country into an economic recession.

 But the proposal is likely to be as doomed as the two that preceded it.
 Democrats for the moment cannot advance in the debate over the debt ceiling unless 10 GOP lawmakers join them — and Republicans once again are refusing to supply the votes as part of their broader campaign to oppose Biden’s economic agenda.